Posted: Thu 27th Oct 2022

 You really need to be able to develop a good rapport so that you can work well with them.
 Can you be honest and confide in them?
-Will you work well with them to cooperate in creating an environment that allows you to think, consider, work creatively and make decisions and plans that enhance your performance and reach your objectives?
+Will you work well with them to co-operate in creating an environment that allows you to think, consider, work creatively and make decisions and plans that enhance your performance and reach your objectives?

-Your sessions shouldn’t be the calendar item that gets moved to make way for everything else.
-Your sessions with an executive coach might support you in optimising your performance in all of your other calendar items.
+Your sessions shouldn't be the calendar item that gets moved to make way for everything else.
+These sessions with an executive coach might support you in optimising your performance in all of your other calendar items.

-You will inevitably discover, if working with the right coach for you (and you commit yourself), that your coaching sessions should be the item that does not get moved (excepting emergencies).
+You'll inevitably discover, if working with the right coach for you (and you commit yourself), that your coaching sessions should be the item that does not get moved (excepting emergencies).